Chau999/chau_website_repo/content/authors/admin/_index.md

   - course: MMATH in Mathematics and Statistics
     institution: University of Oxford
     year: 2017 - 2018
-  - course: BSc in Mathematics and Statistics
+  - course: BA in Mathematics and Statistics
     institution: University of Oxford
     year: 2014 - 2017